MicrosoftDocs/azure-devops-docs/docs/user-guide/tools.md

 ---
-title: Tools and clients that connect to zure DevOps
+title: Tools and clients that connect to Azure DevOps
 titleSuffix: Azure DevOps
 ms.custom: seodec18
 description: Understand the tools that support connecting to Azure DevOps.